 “I think there is no looking back.
 Electric vehicles are the way forward.
 The cars that are available today on the road are first generation and most of them are ICE (internal combustion engine) converted.
 They are not born electric.
 Car companies will go through a generation change in the coming years.
-At the same time, there will be various changes in the battery chemistry,and materias, and better efficiency will come in and we will get longer mileage,” said Manoj Raghavan, CEO and managing director, of Tata Elxsi.
+At the same time, there will be various changes in the battery chemistry, and materials, and better efficiency will come in and we will get longer mileage,” said Manoj Raghavan, CEO and Managing Director, of Tata Elxsi.

 Tata Elxsi has signed a memorandum of understanding with IIT Guwahati to jointly work on developingand commercialising solutions for the electric mobility market.